 - how to find the best adoptive parents for your unborn baby

-- how to find a trustworthy adoption agency
+- how to find a trustworthy adoption agency and attorney

-Considering Your Unplanned Pregnancy Options
+The Start of Your Adoption Plan: Consider Your Unplanned Pregnancy Options

 Abortion might seem like the easiest solution, but may carry lasting consequences.
-You may feel scared, but if you feel ready to parent and have the support of family or the baby’s father, parenting may be your best option.
+You may be scared, but if you feel ready to parent and have the support of family or the baby’s father, parenting may be your best option.

-Where to Find the Best Adoptive Parents for Your Unborn Baby
+Find the Best Adoptive Parents for Your Unborn Baby

 When first considering adoption, finding the right adoptive parents may seem like an impossible task.
 The good news is that there are over 200,000 couples in the U.S. who want to adopt a baby.
 That means you’ll have more than enough families to choose from.